XOOMAR

 That caution gave gold room to recover from Tuesday’s weekly trough.
 But the rebound still sits inside a broader pullback from Monday’s two-week high above $4,200, which keeps the burden of proof on buyers.

-The latest developments revive energy-driven inflationary fears and reaffirm the US Federal Reserve's "higher for longer" policy stance.
+The latest developments revive energy-driven inflationary fears, keeping the WTI price forecast relevant, and reaffirm the US Federal Reserve's "higher for longer" policy stance.

 XOOMAR analysis: The dollar weakness is tactical.
 It can lift XAU/USD intraday, but it doesn’t erase the larger problem for bullion: if the Fed Minutes reinforce higher-for-longer policy expectations, dollar buyers could return quickly.